willisplummer/farm-to-table/README.md

 ## Build

+run `bear -- make` to get latest compiler stuff for language server after changes to the compile make command

 run `make` in the top-level directory then you can play by calling the executable with `bin/build_mac`

 ## Next Steps